pappitti/modernbert-mlx/README.md

 Uses the ModelForSentenceSimilarity class, which extends Model, and returns the similarity matrix, using cosine similarity, between input sequences and reference sequences

 - "sentence-transformers"
 Uses the ModelForSentenceTransformers class, which extends ModelForSentenceSimilarity.
-The only difference is weight sanitation as sentence transformers parameters keys are specific.
+The only difference is weight sanitization as sentence transformers parameters keys are specific.
 See examples/sentencetransformers.py

 - "zero-shot-classification" (WIP)